material-motion/material-motion/starmap/specifications/primitives/gesture_recognizers/GestureRecognizer.md

 ### Element association

-Gesture recognizers can only be associated with one element at a time.

 How a gesture recognizer is associated with an element is a platform implementation detail.

 ### Event API